The Amstrad CPC (short for Colour Personal Computer) is a series of 8-bit home computers produced by Amstrad between 1984 and 1990.

 Amstrad Joystick to make the Virtual Keyboard work.
 Enter the retroarch core by using

-START + Y on your pad, now use Retroarch -> Quickmenu -> Controls -> User [1-4] Select Device Type Amstrad Joystick and save the overlay.
+SELECT + Y on your pad, now use Retroarch -> Quickmenu -> Controls -> User [1-4] Select Device Type Amstrad Joystick and save the overlay.

 Now you can launch the Virtual Keyboard to configurate any game.
 If the overlay window seems to stuck then press Select-Button on your pad to activate it and move its white cursor with the HATs.
 A-Button selects the character.